apache/spark/docs/sql-ref-datetime-pattern.md

   limitations under the License.
 ---

+There are several common scenarios for datetime usage in Spark:

+- CSV/JSON datasources use the pattern string for parsing and formatting time content.

+- Datetime functions related to convert string to/from `DateType` or `TimestampType`.
+For example, unix_timestamp, date_format, to_unix_timestamp, from_unixtime, to_date, to_timestamp, from_utc_timestamp, to_utc_timestamp, etc.

 Spark uses the below letters in date and timestamp parsing and formatting:
 <table class="table">
 <tr>